dovetailworld/terraform-aws-account-setup/README.md

 ### Example usages

-> ⚠️ 👉🏻 This an example, it might be that certain settings are not 'best-practise'.
+> ⚠️ 👉🏻 This is an example, it might be that certain settings are not 'best-practise'.

 ```terraform
 module "account_setup" {